xiwan/LLM-Game-Agents/WereWolf/README.md

 ![transition-chart](./statics/transition-diagram.png)

-The game module is responsible for driving the process, including
+The game module is responsible for driving the process, including:
-- Initializing game configuration and players
+- Initializing game configurations and players
-- Controlling game pace, calling the player module at appropriate times to get responses
+- Controlling game pace, and invoking the player module at appropriate times to get responses
-- Detecting win conditions
+- Detecting game win conditions

-The player module is responsible for communicating with the LLM, including
+The player module is responsible for communicating with the LLM.
+Each interaction with the game goes through the following loop:
-- Memory: Objectively summarizing based on logging key events (votes, discussions, etc.)
+- Memory: Extracting important logs (votes, discussions, etc) and turning them into long-term memory records of key events
-- Reasoning: Making inferences based on the memory summary
+- Reflect: Reflecting and summarizing based on short-term memory summaries, aiding conversation (LLM1)
-- Dialogue: Completing character immersion based on prompt templates
+- Answer: Completing character role-playing based on prompt word templates (LLM1)
-- Action: Storing important information as memories
+- Action: Saving important information as log entries

 ## LLM-Werewolf-CN